DaoCloud/DaoCloud-docs/docs/zh/docs/insight/06UserGuide/01quickstart/otel/golang.md

 func retryInitTracer() {
 	go func() {
 		for {

-			// otel will reconnect and re-send spans when otel col recover. so, we don't need to re-init tracer exporter. if tracerExp == nil {
+			// otel will reconnected and re-send spans when otel col recover. so, we don't need to re-init tracer exporter. if tracerExp == nil {
 				shutdown := initTracer()
+				if shutdown != nil {
 					defer shutdown()
+				}
 			} else {
 				break
 			}